 Now don’t get me wrong.
-There is absolutely nothing wrong with brushing yourself off after a poor performance and getting right back up on that horse.
+There is absolutely nothing wrong with brushing yourself off after a less-than-stellar performance and getting right back up on that horse.
 I’ve known plenty of smart-as-a-whip students who earned a C on a test or even in an entire course and still went on to become wonderful nurses.
 Maybe they had test anxiety and didn’t test well, maybe a migraine made an appearance, maybe their dog died that morning…the list of things that can muck up your performance is endless.

-I have always said that “Straight A Nursing Student” isn’t as much about making a 4.0 throughout your program as it is about learning the material and taking excellent care of your patients (and yourself!).
+I have always said that “Straight A Nursing” isn’t as much about making a 4.0 throughout your program as it is about learning the material and taking excellent care of your patients (and yourself!).
 And yes, I have sat through countless arguments about how “C” students make better nurses because they are more caring and better at clinical and how “A” students are great at earning the grade, but lack the know-how to excel in clinical.
-To me, this is just a bunch of poorly-performing students chiding away at those who have put in the time and effort while they sit back with their 2.0 knowing they’ll get their degree regardless.
-And when you take into account that a C is the lowest grade one can attain in nursing school and still pass, you have to realize that in most cases, a C is very close to failing…I can’t imagine being comfortable with that, especially knowing that someday I would be responsible for people’s LIVES.
-Let that sink in.
-Nurses hold people’s LIVES IN THEIR HANDS.
-What we do or don’t do during a shift can make the difference between life and death.
-Now, how hard are you going to study for your next exam?
+This is a broad generalization and completely untrue.
+All students, regardless of their GPA, are capable of being excellent clinicians.